Hardboiled Rose

-Hardboiled Rose is a 1929 American part-talkie romantic drama film directed by F. Harmon Weight and released by Warner Bros.
-It starred Myrna Loy, William Collier, Jr., and John Miljan.
+Hardboiled Rose is a 1929 American sound part-talkie romantic drama film directed by F. Harmon Weight and released by Warner Bros.
+In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
+The soundtrack was recorded using the Vitaphone sound-on-disc system.
+The film starred Myrna Loy, William Collier, Jr., and John Miljan.